home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 Not all protocols as advertised are enabled on the initial setup of your transceiver.
 Enabling all protocols is not recommended either.

 If your 433.92 product is not showing in the logs, you may need to enable additional protocols.
-You can do this by configuring the device itself using [RFXmgmr](http://www.rfxcom.com/epages/78165469.sf/en_GB/?ViewObjectPath=%2FShops%2F78165469%2FCategories%2FDownloads) to enable the required protocol, or you can configure the device in Home Assistent by configurating the [Protocols](#protocols).
+You can do this by configuring the device itself using [RFXmgmr](http://www.rfxcom.com/epages/78165469.sf/en_GB/?ViewObjectPath=%2FShops%2F78165469%2FCategories%2FDownloads) to enable the required protocol, or you can configure the device in Home Assistant by configuring the [Protocols](#protocols).

 ## ser2net